Thabo Rametsi: Career

-In 2010, he made acting debut with the SABC1 acting competition series Class Act.
+In 2010, he made his acting debut with the SABC1 acting competition series Class Act.
 Then in 2011, he played the role 'David' in the television series Wild at Heart.
 In 2012, he made cinema debut with Fanie Fourie's Lobola and played the role 'Motlatsi.
 He also appeared on television serials such as High Rollers as orphan 'Muzi Khuzwayo' in 2013.

 In 2014, he made a guest role in an episode of the popular international television series Homeland.
 Then he acted in the television movie The Gamechangers and played the role of serial killer 'Devin Moore' alongside renowned international actors Daniel Radcliffe and Bill Paxton.
 In 2016, he became famous with the feature film Kalushi: The Story of Solomon Mahlangu, which was based on a true story.
 In the film, he played the lead role 'Solomon Kalushi Mahlangu', who was executed by the apartheid government at the age of 23.
 In September 2016, he won the Best Actor Award for this role at the inaugural BRICS Film Festival in India.

 In 2017, he played the role investigative reporter 'Tebogo Ramolang' in the fourth season of the television series Hard Copy.